hongxinli/Dijit-Tree-CheckBox/Store.md

 * ready()
 * remove()

-See the [cbtree/store/api/Store](Store-API) API for a detailed description.
+See the [cbtree/store/api/Store](Store-API) API for a detailed description of the properties and functions.

-<h3 id="the-natural-store">The Natural Store</h3>
+<h2 id="the-natural-store">The Natural Store</h2>

-The <strong>cbtree/store/Natural</strong> store extends the Memory store by adding support for the cbtree/store [PutDirectives](Store-API#PutDirectives) property "before" allowing for store objects to be arranged in a natural order.
+The **cbtree/store/Natural** store extends the Memory store by adding support for the cbtree/store [PutDirectives](Store-API#PutDirectives) property "before" allowing for store objects to be arranged in a natural order.
 The before property value is either an object or object identifier.

 	require( ["cbtree/store/Natural"], function (Natural) {
 		var myStore = new Natural( {idProperty:"name"} ));